marcselis/Easywave2MQTT/README.md

   - A code editor, like [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.microsoft.com/), if you want to make changes.
   - Update the contents of the `appsettings.json` file.
 See the [Configuration Section](#configuration) for more information.
 - You should be able to test and debug this project under both Windows & Linux without any code changes.

+### Installing as Home Assistant Add-On

+For now, this step requires some manual actions:

+1) Update settings to match your current set-up.
+See [Configuration Section](#configuration) for more information.
+1) Build the solution in `Release` mode.
+1) tar & gzip the contents of the `src\Easywave2Mqtt\bin\Release\net6.0` folder and name the resulting file `app.tar.gz`.
+1) Move that file to the `addon\Easywave2MQTT` folder.
+1) Fix the device path in the `config.yaml` file to match the path of the Eldat USB receiver in your Home Assistant machine.
+1) Copy the `Easywave2MQTT` folder in the `addon` folers to the `addons` share of Home Assistant.
+1) Go to Home Assistant and open the Home Assitant Add-on Store.
+1) In the top righthand corner, press the Menu button (the one with the 3 dots).
+1) Choose `Reload`.
+1) The add-on should become visible after a few seconds under the topic `Local add-ons`.
+1) Click the `Easywave2MQTT` add-on and press `Install`.
+(This step might take a few minutes).
+1) Press `Start` to start the add-on.
+1) After a few seconds, check the logs and scroll to the bottom.
+   There should be a line saying the Eldat Transceiver was detected.

+**Good luck!**

 ## Configuration